SIEPAC: Financing

-The funding for the project was originally expected to come from the Inter-American Development Bank (IDB), having initially pledged $170 million in hard and soft loans to the six Central American countries, the Spanish government, offering $70 million and the Central American nations.
+The funding for the project was originally expected to come from the Inter-American Development Bank, having initially pledged $170 million in hard and soft loans to the six Central American countries, the Spanish government, offering $70 million and the Central American nations.
 The contributions of the Central American nations had been initially estimated at up to US$106 million.
 However, it turned out that they will rather provide around US$35 million in-kind contributions, such as land and existing facilities.
 It had also been reported that Endesa would contribute 20% of the project costs through equity, an amount that was later reduced.
 Subsequently the IDB had to increase its exposure to US$240 million and the Central American Bank for Economic Integration (CBEI) was called in to provide additional support through three loans totaling US$90 million.
 The Colombian firm ISA also joined EPR as a shareholder.

 More than 90% of the rights of way for the line had been acquired by May 2007.
 It is expected that the project can benefit from carbon finance under the Clean Development Mechanism of the Kyoto Protocol.

 Criticism

 Critics have argued that the project will not make electricity cheaper for consumers in Central America, but may actually increase tariffs.
 Some critics also argue that SIEPAC will facilitate electricity exports to Mexico and not contribute to expand access in Central America.
 It is also argued that much of the increased generation capacity facilitated by SIEPAC would be in the form of large hydropower with associated social and environmental costs.
-Also, there are fears that the dominance of the power sector in Central America by large foreign corporations would be increased.
+Also, there are fears that the dominance of the power sector in Central America by large foreign corporations would increase.
 Finally, there are some environmental concerns related to the transmission line itself.
 The initial Environmental Impact Assessment financed by the IDB analyzed only the direct impacts of the transmission line and not its indirect impacts from induced power generation.